Mind / Body Medicine for Treating Depression

 Psychotherapy for Depression

-Cognitive-behavioral therapy is a type of psychotherapy in which individuals learn to identify and change distorted perceptions about themselves and adapt new behaviors to better cope with the world around them.
+Cognitive-behavioral therapy is a type of psychotherapy in which individuals learn to identify and change distorted perceptions about themselves and adopt new behaviors to better cope with the world around them.
 This therapy is frequently considered the treatment of choice for people with mild to moderate depression, but it may not be recommended for those with severe depression.
 Studies of people with depression indicate that cognitive-behavioral therapy is at least as effective as antidepressants.
 Compared to those treated with antidepressants, people treated with cognitive-behavioral therapy demonstrated similar, or better, results and lower relapse rates.

 Other therapeutic approaches that may be applied by a psychiatrist, psychologist, or social worker include: